Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 Conversely, smaller variants like SAM2-Tiny and SAM2-Small exhibit an implicit regularization effect due to their constrained capacity.
 They smooth over fine textures and small gaps, producing spatially coherent masks that better match the coarse, semantic-level labeling prevalent in remote sensing.
 This alignment between model behavior and annotation granularity explains why smaller SAM2 variants outperform larger ones in reasoning segmentation.
 In essence, the optimal model scale is not absolute but depends on the desired level of semantic abstraction and the annotation style of the target domain.
+These findings empirically validate our design choice: for semantic-level reasoning tasks, a standard frozen segmenter (specifically the compact variant) offers a superior efficiency-accuracy trade-off compared to specialized high-precision variants, as the bottleneck lies in semantic grounding rather than geometric refinement.